 With an educational background in psychology and social work and six years of experience working in Higher Education, Rachel has a true passion for helping others.
 Currently.
 Rachel serves as Academic Coach in addition to being the Coordinator of Communications for the Division of Academic Enhancement.
 Rachel’s approach to working with students is centered around a belief that all students have the potential to succeed if given the proper support and environment.
 In her spare time, Rachel enjoys spending time with her husband, daughter, and two dogs, cooking, traveling, and refurbishing old furniture.

-Detailed Instructions for scheduling an academic coaching session: Login to SAGE thru the MY UGA portal
+Login to SAGE thru the MY UGA portal

 - From the (left) side menu, click on “My Success Network”.